flyve-mdm/glpi-plugin/CONTRIBUTING.md

 ## <a name="1.1"></a> 1.1 Issue Dashboard :fire:
-If you want to know all the issues we're dealing with right now, take a look at our [glpi-plugin Issue Dashboard](https://github.com/flyve-mdm/glpi-plugin/issues) and look for areas in which you can help.
+If you want to know all the issues we're dealing with right now, take a look at our [Issue Dashboard](https://github.com/flyve-mdm/glpi-plugin/issues) and look for areas in which you can help.

 ## <a name="1.2"></a> 1.2 Pull Request Dashboard :fire_engine:
-If you want to give us a hand solving issues then great, take a look at our [glpi-plugin Pull Request Dashboard](https://github.com/flyve-mdm/glpi-plugin/issues) and check for an open or closed PR.
+If you want to give us a hand solving issues then great, take a look at our [Pull Request Dashboard](https://github.com/flyve-mdm/glpi-plugin/issues) and check for an open or closed PR.
 We don’t want to duplicate efforts.

 # <a name="2"></a> 2.
 Assistance